awesto/django-shop/docs/reference/deferred-models.rst

 Therefore in **djangoSHOP**, since version 0.9 *all* concrete models, ``Product``, ``Order``, ``OrderItem``, ``Cart``, ``CartItem`` have been removed.
-These model definitions now all are abstract and named ``BaseProduct``, ``BaseOrder``, ``BaseOrderItem``, etc. They all have been moved into the folder ``shop/models/``, because this is the location a programmer expects them.
+These model definitions now all are abstract and named ``BaseProduct``, ``BaseOrder``, ``BaseOrderItem``, etc. They all have been moved into the folder ``shop/models/``, because that's the location a programmer expects them.

 Materializing Models
 ====================

 Materializing such an abstract base model, means to create a concrete model with an associated database table.
-This model creation is performed in the concrete shop implementation and must be done for each base model in the shop software.
+This model creation is performed in the concrete project implementing the shop;
+it must be done for each base model in the shop software.

 For instance, materialize the cart by using this code snippet inside our own shop's ``models/shopmodels.py`` files: